bytespider/Torque/README.md

 A library for controlling servos connected to a SSC or Torobot servo controller board.
 API modelled after [Johnny-Five](https://github.com/rwldrn/johnny-five)

-If you have one of these boards, please help out.

 Install
 -------